 Dr. Blackinton is board certified in Geriatric Physical Therapy from the American Board of Physical Therapy Specialization (ABPTS).
-She completed her training and certification as an exercise expert for aging adults (CEEAA) in December 2011.
-Dr. Blackinton also completed the APTA's Clinical Instructional Education and Credentialing Program in January 2012 and is a credentialed Clinical Instructor.
-In July 2013, Dr. Blackinton completed a Fellowship in Educational Leadership through the APTA.
+She also completed her training and certification as an exercise expert for aging adults (CEEAA) in December 2011.
+Dr. Blackinton also completed the APTA's Clinical Instructional Education and Credentialing Program in January 2012 and is a 2013 Educational Leadership Institute (ELI) fellow.

 Guest Lectures: Professional Issues in Physical Therapy, Clinical Skills I, Clinical Skills II,

-Dr. Blackinton is one of the charter faculty in the PT Department at NSU where she began her teaching career in August 1994.
-Her primary teaching responsibilities have been in the Neuromuscular Courses, with emphasis on instruction related to motor control/motor learning; tests/measures in neurological examination, and neurorehabiliation interventions.
-She is a strong advocate for active learning strategies including the use of patient case scenarios, role-playing, motor learning journal assignments, clinical reasoning, and Neuro Bootcamp.
-She is the past director and instructor in the Transition DPT Program at NSU.
+Dr. Blackinton is one of the charter faculty members in the PT Department at NSU where she began her teaching career in August 1994.
+Her primary teaching responsibilities have been in the Neuromuscular Courses, with emphasis on instruction related to motor control/motor learning; tests/measures in neurological examination, and neurorehabilitation interventions.
+She is a strong advocate for active instructional strategies including the use of patient case scenarios, role-playing, motor learning journal assignments, clinical reasoning, and Neuro Bootcamp.
+She is the past director of the Transition DPT Program at NSU.
 As the Associate Director of the H-DPT Program at NSU-Tampa, she oversees a team of 8 faculty and 2 support staff who deliver physical therapist education using innovative hybrid instructional strategies.

-Dr. Blackinton was a founding member of the Interdisciplinary Balance and Fall Prevention Clinic at NSU-Ft.
+Dr. Blackinton is a founding member of the Interdisciplinary Balance and Fall Prevention Clinic at NSU-Ft.
 Lauderdale, an interdisciplinary team that assesses older adults who have fallen or who are at risk for falls.
 Her PT practice focuses on balance examination and treatment, geriatric rehabilitation, and neurologic rehabilitation.
 She currently provides pro-bono PT services at the Judeo Christian Clinic in Tampa, Florida.

 Dr. Blackinton has been an APTA member since 1983, and is a current member of the Education, Geriatric, and Neurologic sections.
-She is the current Chair of the Program Committee for the American Council of Academic Physical Therapy (ACAPT), and a 2013 fellow of the APTA's Education Leadership Institute fellow.
-She is currently a member of the editorial board for PTNow (media and community).
+She is the current Chair of the Program Committee for the American Council of Academic Physical Therapy (ACAPT), and a 2013 fellow of the APTA's Education Leadership Institute.
 Dr. Blackinton was asked to represent the value of Academic Excellence at NSU's 2012 Team 2020 event.
-She was also a final nominee for Administrator of the Year for the 2013 Student Lifetime Achievement Awards at NSU.
+She was a final nominee for Administrator of the Year for the 2013 and 2015 Student Lifetime Achievement Awards at NSU.